PSY222/BlurMyFriends/README.md

 # BlurMyFriends
-Highlight your dating profile with a unique blur effect that keeps others in the shadows while protecting their identity
+This is a tool designed to elevate your dating profile by applying a unique blur effect that highlights you while keeping everyone else subtly in the background.
+It ensures your profile stands out and maintains the privacy of others by blurring their identities, making you the undisputed star of the show.